robotNoir/robotNoir.github.io/_posts/2018-02-19-latex-for-chemistry-getting-started.md

 Once Atom is open you'll have to open the preferences tab (in Mac thats via Atom > Preferences) and then click on the 'Install' tab on the left.
 We're going to install some packages for Atom which will allow us to compile/run LaTeX documents within Atom, get special highlighting in LaTeX documents and view pdf's within Atom.

-Type in `latex` (at the time of writing the latex package is v0.49.0) and click install, then do the same for `language-latex` and `pdf-view` (currently v1.1.1 and v0.65.0).
+Type in `latex` (at the time of writing the latex package is v0.49.0) and click install, then do the same for `language-latex`, `latex-tools` and `pdf-view`.
 Whilst were here click on the 'Packages' tab on the left, then on the `latex` package and under _Settings_ toggle the _Enable Shell Escape_ (this is going to allow the latex program to run other subprograms needed when compling our documents).

 You're now ready to start writing - and compling - LaTeX documents!